emo-disentanger/emo-disentanger.github.io/index.markdown

 ## 4Q generations

 This section shows generated examples for each Quadrant.
-REMI(one) was found to have poor performance in valence modeling based on our user study.
+It was found that REMI representation has poor performance in valence modeling based on our user study.

 ### Q1 (High Valence, High Arousal)